 Notice the new support board under Pinahsi in the after treatment image above.
 This board will eliminate most direct handling of his remains, and will also provide support for his remains while on exhibit.
 This additional protection will also help to prevent further deterioration of the linen wrappings.

-With the assistance of Dr. Monge and Dr. Kricun, Conservator Tessa de Alarcon and I captured a complete sets of x-ray images of Wilfred/a.
-And the really cool thing about having a digital system is that we can capture the images in seconds, and see the results immediately.
-While full interpretation of the images is underway, I will share a couple of the findings that are quite interesting.
+With Pinahsi stabilized and on his new support board, we were able to safely move him down to our new digital x-ray lab, and with the assistance of Dr. Janet Monge and Dr. Morrie Kricun, Conservator Tessa de Alarcon and I captured a complete set of x-ray images.
+While full interpretation of the images is underway, I will share a few of the initial findings that were impossible not to miss.

 First, we can confirm that this is a mummified man, who was around the age of 30 when he died.
 We can determine sex from looking at the skull and pelvis:

 X-ray images of Pinahsi’s head (left) and abdomen/pelvis (right).

 Age is determined by examining the condition of the bones and teeth.

 You may notice some things that are out of place, like the teeth that appear to be in the cranial cavity and the ribs and vertebrae where they shouldn’t be, and the pelvis askew.

 X-ray images of Pinahsi’s skull and abdomen, labeled with elements that are out of place.
 Note the very tiny pins – these are actually part of the new storage support, being used to secure the fabric to the board – they’re not part of Pinahsi at all!